clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 ## Multiple Choice

-You are a network engineer for a company with offices in London and Tokyo.
-How can you configure communications between the two offices?
+How can a network engineer for a company with offices in London and Tokyo configure communications between the two offices?

 (x) Use a local service provider in London and a different local service provider in Tokyo.
 GlobalReach connects the branches using ExpressRoute and the Microsoft global network.{{Correct.
 You can use a local service provider wherever your offices are, and GlobalReach will connect the branches using ExpressRoute and the Microsoft global network.}}